 Abelia frowns and nods.
 “I don’t think I understand.”

 Love, Mara thinks, is a woman who realises that Lovers’ Day will be most comfortably spent with an unpartnered friend and, through the pages of the magical mirror journal, Mara’s aromantic brother.
 Love is a day spent with the people she loves who don’t fit into the romantic rhythms of the world and the people who love Mara so much that her inability to stay in love doesn’t matter.
 Love is their allowing her to hide as best as possible from a painful holiday.
 Love is an invitation offered up to anyone else who needs safe harbour.
+Love is the living, as well as the dead, gifting wisdom and acceptance to another.

 She takes a bite of apple and starts to explain the woman who, not so long ago, so feared her own shape of being that she sought to erase it.